Index formulae for integral Galois modules: Introduction

 The significance of this result is that regulator constants of Galois modules can be linked to quotients of their regulators, which in turn are linked to other number theoretic invariants through special values of $L$--functions.
 On the other hand, by making judicious choices of $\phi$, one can turn the cokernel in Theorem \ref{thm:R} into an index, such as e.g. the one in equations (U), (K) and (E), or the index of the image of the $G$-module $M$ in $\prod_{H\in \cU}M^H$ under the norm maps, or other natural invariants of Galois modules.
 The function $\alpha$ and the map $f$ then change, depending on the particular index that one chooses to investigate, but the left hand side of the equations (U), (K) and (E) does not.

 The main object of study will be regulator constants, as defined in \cite{tamroot}.
 We begin by recalling in \S \ref{sec:numthry} how certain quotients of classical regulators of number fields, of Borel regulators, and of regulators of elliptic curves can be translated into regulator constants.
 In \S\ref{sec:regconsts} and \S\ref{sec:indices}, we will set up a framework that allows one to translate regulator constants into indices in a purely representation theoretic setting.
 The main new input is Proposition \ref{prop:fixedphi}, which is the generalisation of \cite[end of \S 4]{Alex} to arbitrary finite groups.
 With that in place, we can essentially follow the strategy of \cite[\S 4]{Bart}.
-This procedure works under a certain condition on the Galois group (see beginning of \S \ref{sec:indices}).
+This procedure works under a certain condition on the Galois group, which is satisfied e.g. by all the groups listed in Assumption \ref{ass:gp} (see beginning of \S \ref{sec:indices}).
 It is an interesting purely group theoretic problem to determine all groups that satisfy this condition, which we will not address here.
 Theorems \ref{thm:u}, \ref{thm:k} and \ref{thm:e} are obtained by simply substituting the regulator constant--index relationship, as expressed by (\ref{eq:final}), in any of the number theoretic situations discussed in the next section.

 The quotients of number theoretic data that appear in all these theorems come from Brauer relations (see \S\ref{sec:numthry}).
 Brauer proved that any such quotient of numbers of roots of unity in number fields is a power of two.
 As a completely independent result, we show in Proposition \ref{prop:Ktorsion} that the same is true for $(K_{2n-1})_{\tors}$, which is the analogue of numbers of roots of unity that appears in Lichtenbaum's conjecture.